 As the awakenings of spring and promise of summer days come upon us, we are sheltering in place, working in institutions battling on the front lines, and also being impacted greatly by fewer non-COVID-19 patients, procedures, and surgeries.

 This certainly doesn't feel like the International Year of the Nurse.
 I've joked about that myself and seen the memes on social media that poke fun at this year, which feels anything but celebratory.
 However, I'd like to challenge that thinking just a little bit and ask, "Has any year ever been more the Year of the Nurse?"
 We're witnessing incredible demonstrations of gratitude for nurses and other healthcare workers.
-We're seeing support and compassion between colleagues across institutions, systems, and social media.
-We're marveling at the creativity and ingenuity shared by our profession in unimaginable situations.
+We're seeing support and compassion between colleagues across institutions and systems and on social media.
+We're marveling at the creativity and ingenuity shared by those in our profession in unimaginable situations.
 I have never been prouder to be a nurse.

 NANN has been working hard behind the scenes to provide resources to help neonatal nurses during this time.